ankraft/ACME-oneM2M-CSE-mkdocs/docs/home/Contact.md

 ## ACME CSE on GitHub

 The ACME CSE project is hosted on [https://github.com/ankraft/ACME-oneM2M-CSE](https://github.com/ankraft/ACME-oneM2M-CSE){target=_new}.
-You can find the source code, documentation, and issues there.
+There, you can find the source code and discuss issues.

 ### Issues